How modern law firms can remain competitive by fostering a culture of creativity

 The panel agreed that modern law firms should focus on the following habits when implementing a culture of creativity and innovation:

 - Cross-departmental communication

-to help encourage improvement and change across teams and processes.
+To encourage change, communication is key.
+Departments need to share their successes and failures to help encourage improvement and change across teams and processes.
 Sarah explains, “It never fails to amaze me how there’s no communication of success or failures across departments within law firms.”
 So creating a system where individuals can easily share will help prioritise innovation.

 2. Regular meetings